World No Tobacco Day: How Passive Smoking Harms Children

 On the occasion of No Tobacco Day, Paediatric Pulmonologist, Dr Gowri Shankar Natraj shares his views on the dangers of passive smoking.

 By Dr Gowri Shankar Natraj • 6 min read

 World No Tobacco Day is observed every year on 31 May by the World Health Organization (WHO) to highlight the health risks associated with tobacco use.
-The theme this year is Tobacco – a threat to development.
 Dr Gowri Shankar Natraj, Paediatric Pulmonologist at Dr. Mehta's Hospital, tells us why smoking impairs the physical and emotional development of children.
 He emphasises on the need to increase awareness about the harmful effects of tobacco on the individual, his family and the society.

 Smokers pollute the air, which affects everyone around them, in particular, infants and young children.